darshmenon/rosnav/README.md

 ```bash
 ros2 launch diff_drive_robot slam.launch.py
 ```
+(SLAM must be running for Nav2 to work)

 ## Manual Robot Control
 If you prefer manual control, use the keyboard teleoperation tool: